vetapp/phonegap-build-test/README.md

 The build process should be executable from the command line of the requisite platforms or via command line push to an online service.

-The process for each platforms should be documented in [BUILD.md].
+The process for each platforms should be documented in [Build Instructions](BUILD.md).

 Related Work